gocd/www.go.cd/source/posts/2015-06-13-using-windows-powershell-tasks.html.markdown

 type: post
 published: true
 author: Pat Mc Grath
+excerpt: "This guest post by Pat Mc Grath talks about some things to be aware of when using Windows PowerShell tasks on GoCD"
+summary_image: "/assets/images/blog/using-windows-powershell-tasks/PowerShell_5.0_icon.png"
 ---

 Some things to be aware of when using Windows PowerShell tasks.

-### Go Agent default installation
+### GoCD Agent default installation

-The [default](http://www.go.cd/documentation/user/current/installation/installing_go_agent.html) installation of a Go agent will use a 32-bit JRE unless you indicate otherwise.
-This JRE is embedded in the Go agent installer.
+The [default](https://docs.go.cd/current/installation/installing_go_agent.html) installation of a GoCD agent will use a 32-bit JRE unless you indicate otherwise.
+This JRE is embedded in the GoCD agent installer.

-If you want to use an alternative JRE (must satisfy Go's JRE requirements) after the initial installation, you can alter the "wrapper.java.command" key's value in the ```[InstallDirectory]\config\wrapper-agent.conf``` file  to point to a different JRE.
-You will then need to restart the Go agent service to start using the alternative JRE.
+If you want to use an alternative JRE (must satisfy GoCD's JRE requirements) after the initial installation, you can alter the "wrapper.java.command" key's value in the ```[InstallDirectory]\config\wrapper-agent.conf``` file  to point to a different JRE.
+You will then need to restart the GoCD agent service to start using the alternative JRE.

-The ```[InstallDirectory]``` refers to the Go agents installation directory which by default is ```"C:\Program Files (x86)\Go Agent"```.
+The ```[InstallDirectory]``` refers to the GoCD agents installation directory which by default is ```"C:\Program Files (x86)\Go Agent"```.

 ### Pre-requisites for running PowerShell task commands